How Far Should Your Grow Light Be From Plants?

 Grow Light Distance From Plants – In Practice (aka The Short Answer)

 Thank you, fellow plant nerds, for sticking with us through the geeky bits there.
-We think you will agree that once you understand some of the underlying principles around how light is emitted, spread and accumulated, this whole grow light thing becomes a lot easier to wrap your head around.
+We think you will agree that once you understand some of the underlying principles around how light is emitted, spread and accumulated, this whole grow light bulbs thing becomes a lot easier to wrap your head around.

-What follows is some practical guidance for grow light usage based on various types of indoor edible plants.
+What follows is some practical guidance for grow light bulbs usage based on various types of indoor edible plants.
 These recommendations are based both on the above ‘theory’ as well as our own experience in testing, measuring and evaluating dozens of commercially available grow lights.

 Best Grow Light Distance For Seedlings?

 When plants are young, at the seedling stage, their energy requirements are typically pretty low.
 Some varieties of edible plants actually prefer complete darkness to germinate.
 More on that here.
+And where to buy grow light bulbs near me?

 Generally speaking though, any window that has a decent amount of light coming through it is going to provide ample light for seed starting.
 If natural light isn’t an option for you, then don’t get too hung up on grow light placement – just use whatever you have and make sure it is no closer than the ‘lettuce’ recommendations below for grow light distance from seedlings.